 The site has a frontage to New Canterbury Road of 35.25 metres.
 The site is burdened by a sewerage pipe/easement and associated pits, which runs east to west along its rear.
-The site supports multiple disused 1 to 2 storey commercial buildings fronting New Canterbury Road, one of which appears to have been used as a taxi base.
-In addition, multiple sheds are located at the site's rear.
+The site is currently vacant.

-The adjoining properties support a construction site for the purposes of constructing a shop-top housing development (immediately east of the site) and a shop-top housing development (immediately west of the site).
+The adjoining properties support a construction site for the purposes of constructing a shoptop housing development (immediately east of the site) and a shop-top housing development (immediately west of the site).

 The surrounding locality is currently transitioning from a lower density commercial centre to a medium density, mixed-use precinct.
-On the southern side of New Canterbury Road opposite the site is land within Canterbury-Bankstown Council Local Government Area containing commercial, mixed-use and special use buildings ranging from 1 to 7 storeys.
+On the southern side of New Canterbury Road directly opposite the site is land located within Canterbury-Bankstown Council Local Government Area (LGA) containing commercial, mixed-use and special use buildings ranging from 1 to 7 storeys.